Ahkonsu/wpproatoz-snake/Readme.md

    - Create a new release on GitHub tagged `1.1`, attaching the zip file.
    - Update the release notes with the changelog from `readme.txt` or `README.md`.
 3. **Test update**:
-   - On your test site, verify the plugin updates from 1.0 to 1.1 via WordPress’s update system (uses `Update URI` in `snake.php`).
+   - On your test site, verify the plugin updates from 1.0 to 1.1 via WordPressâ€™s update system (uses `Update URI` in `snake.php`).
 4. **Verify README**:
    - Check the rendered README on GitHub to ensure badges and links work.
    - Test links like `https://wpproatoz.com` and `mailto:support@wpproatoz.com`.